fluxo-kt/fluxo/README.md

   * Flexible **MVVM+**[^3] (intuitively readable, may be easier to maintain, has support for every feature and more :)
   * Redux-style discrete intents with MVVM+ style reduction DSL (hybrid way)
   * _More is coming…_
+* Side jobs for long-running tasks (MVVM+ DSL).
+  * For example, start a long-going task safely on intent.
+Jobs with the same name auto cancel earlier started ones.
+  * Run something only when listeners are attached using [`repeatOnSubscription`][repeatOnSubscription].
+  * Recover from any error within the side job with an `onError` handler.
+* Bootstrap, kind of initialization side job, can be declared and starts on the `Store` launch.
 * **Side effect** support (sometimes called **news** or **one-off event**).
   * **Note that using side effects is generally considered as antipattern!**[^a][^b][^c].<br>
     But it can still be useful sometimes, especially when migrating an old codebase.<br>